Families, Friends, Fun and Fellowship

 Several of our guys traveled to South Carolina to take part in the High Cotton Classic shoot.
 They came back and were excited to pass along what they had seen and heard.
 They told us about the families, friends, fun and fellowship coming together at a clay shoot to help so many people and organizations in that community.
 The fellas then got together on a rainy night and hashed out details, where, when, names and equipment needed and then set a date and came up with a name, Coastal Clays.
 There was a lot of praying and working, and, with God's help, we now have The Sixth Annual Coastal Clays shoot that will take place April 1st, 2023 on Mullek Farms in Baldwin County, Alabama.

 Another aspect of this shoot is the trapper program, where we ask boys between the ages of 14 and 18 to act as trappers.
 We hope to use this event to help guide our young men to become leaders and men of Christ.
 This is just one example of where we have modeled this shoot after the High Cotton Classic shoot in Chester, SC.
 We would like to thank Mr. Rusty Darby for being so gracious in sharing his knowledge and experiences with us as we begin this journey.

-Our short term goal is to have Families & Friends come together in March to have fun and fellowship at the Fifth Annual Coastal Clays Shoot and with the proceeds raised from the event, we will give back and help people and organizations in the Baldwin County Catholic community.
+Our short term goal is to have Families & Friends come together in March to have fun and fellowship at the Sixth Annual Coastal Clays Shoot and with the proceeds raised from the event, we will give back and help people and organizations in the Baldwin County Catholic community.